uncouthregions/jonathanpaulmitchell/content/post/disability-and-prosthesis.md

 Stiegler too hastily.
 This is because, first, he separates biology and technology too forcefully, and does not sufficiently acknowledge relations between bodies and technologies.
 For him, 'Man' still evolves biologically as an animal, but becomes human only through technical evolution: by using tools to anticipate possibilities other than those proscribed by genetics.
 Human invention principally concerns a *vie d'esprit* that is not biological, but technically-instantiated.
-Even though this *vie d'esprit* exists in material technologies, Stiegler skirts close to a technologised variation on mind-body dualism.\[\^fn1\] Externalisation in technics is simultaneously internalisation within the human, but only within technical *subjectivity*.
+Even though this *vie d'esprit* exists in material technologies, Stiegler skirts close to a technologised variation on mind-body dualism.[^fn1] Externalisation in technics is simultaneously internalisation within the human, but only within technical *subjectivity*.
 This subjectivity is robustly divided from the biological body---equated by Stiegler with
-'stupidity'\[*bêtise*\]---which makes it difficult to grasp how technology interacts with and affects the body.
+'stupidity'[*bêtise*]---which makes it difficult to grasp how technology interacts with and affects the body.
 This problem cannot be overstated, since Stiegler's basic position is that humans exist precisely at their point of separation from biological features.
 This approaches a denial that biology is an aspect of humanity.
 It also entails a robust division between nature (locked into evolutionary adaptation and mechanistic repetition) and culture (liberated by technics to radically innovate).
 This is reminiscent of Sartre's existentialism, that goes even further to effectively deny that the human has biological features (Esposito 2011).

 This echoes debates in disability studies concerning whether impairment is a biological or social artefact.
 In Stiegler's account, impairment would reside in the biological register, though it could be radically overcome by technics.
 This suggests an inability to adequately address a question motivating this paper: what role do technologies
 *already* play in disability?
-Surely biology and technology do not have separate causal histories?[^1] I'll suggest that the very emergence of disability is enacted in and through relations between bodies and technologies, broadly construed, that regularise valued and disvalued properties.
+Surely biology and technology do not have separate causal histories?[^fn2] I'll suggest that the very emergence of disability is enacted in and through relations between bodies and technologies, broadly construed, that regularise valued and disvalued properties.

 A second problem concerns lack: Stiegler rejects a fixed biological nature for an equally universal foundation.
 It is not insignificant that Stiegler begins from Lacanian